What is Reverse Osmosis?

 4. Breakthrough filter media upstream of the RO unit

-Bacteria are one of the most common fouling problems since today’s RO membranes cannot tolerate disinfectants such as chlorine and microorganisms are often able to thrive and multiply on the membrane surface.
+Bacteria are one of the most common fouling problems.
+This is because RO membranes cannot tolerate disinfectants such as chlorine and microorganisms are often able to thrive and multiply on the membrane surface.
 Microorganisms may produce biofilms that cover the membrane surface and result in heavy fouling.

 Filter media upstream of the RO unit breakthrough may involve GAC carbon beds and softener beds developing an under-drain leak.
 Without adequate post filtration, the media can foul the RO system.